JaydenB112/Reading-Notes/Reading02.md

 Bash is a common shell that people uses and it uses a command called 'echo'

-Echo displays a system variable stating the current shell, it's used to siaplay message.
+Echo displays a system variable stating the current shell, it's used to display message.

 (Shortcuts shorten the time it takes to code, take note of them and take advantage!)